Champagne Leclerc Briant - Abyss 2018 avec étui

 Food and wine pairings

-Enjoy as an appetizer with special No. 2 oysters, sea bream ceviche with coriander and lime, pan-fried scallops with celery purée, sea bass en croûte, lemon and basil sorbet...
+Enjoy as an aperitif, paired with premium No. 2 oysters, a sea bream ceviche with cilantro and lime, pan-seared scallops with celery purée, sea bass en croûte, and a lemon-basil sorbet...

 Bettane & Desseauve